 Black diamond engagement rings aren't everywhere.

-But maybe that’s exactly why you want one.
-A lot of our clients looking for a darker stone ask for a sapphire, but if you’re intrigued by black diamond jewelry, you should feel free to pick the gemstone that’s totally you.
-At Bario Neal, we love breaking tired rules about wedding rings, and this Custom Linear Diamond Ring with Black Eternity Band is proof that black diamond engagement rings can work so beautifully.
+But maybe that's exactly why you want one.
+A lot of our clients looking for a darker stone ask for a sapphire, but if you're intrigued by black diamond jewelry, you should feel free to pick the gemstone that's totally you.
+At Bario Neal, we love breaking tired rules about wedding rings, and this Custom Gale 4.5mm Rose Cut Black Diamond Ring is proof that black diamond engagement rings can work so beautifully.

 Stacking rings get personalized with black diamonds.